BabylonJS/Documentation/content/dev_stories/utilities_showroom_camera.md

 (Of course, any and all questions are always welcome on [the forum](https://forum.babylonjs.com/questions)!)
-This section, then, will be limited to just a few high-level glimpses of some of the more significant pieces the implementation.
+This section, then, will be limited to just a few high-level glimpses of some of the more significant pieces of the implementation.

 1. The `ShowroomCamera` has two behaviors: it can act like an `ArcRotateCamera`, or it can act like a "matchmoving" on-rails